Trapped In A Prison Van

 Overall, we just spent a lot of time confused or waiting for something to happen or for someone to move out of the way.
 As much as we loved the setting, the execution is seriously lacking.
 Not sure I’d say it’s worth travelling all the way out to Greenwich to play this one.

-It only gets two and a half out of six rainbow sloths from me, losing more points for sending incessant emails demanding Tripadvisor reviews.
+It only gets two stars from me, losing more points for sending incessant emails demanding Tripadvisor reviews.